tim-barc/miscellaneous-notes-reports/README.md

 - Creating basic YARA rules for malware analysis and detection
 - Analysing Malicious Word Documents
 - Investigating Cisco firewall logs
 - Triaging phishing alerts through TryHackMe SOC simulator
+- How to create a timeline from a memory dump